 Mount Augustus is a monocline: a type of rock formation that leans, or ‘dips’ in a single direction.
 At 1700 million years old, it is three times older than Uluru and twice its size, making it the largest rock in the world – and today, you’re going to climb its peak.
 For the best experience, make sure you prepare a lunch and plenty of water the night before, and leave before dawn to make your way around the rock to the entrance of the Summit Trail.
 (Be sure to carry sun protection, too.)
 Classified as a Grade 4 walk (from a possible score of 5), the hike is a challenging six-hour return adventure – and well worth it.
 Along the way you’ll be greeted by impressive views and a beautifully clear silence punctuated only by bird song, with only two posted signs, and a chain of coloured dots to mark your path.

 Today you depart the rock for yet more incredible sights.
-Refuel at the tourist park before you go (the bowser is open between 7:30am and 4:30pm daily), making sure to ask for directions to Kennedy Range National Park, as varying road conditions along the gravel will dictate which route is best.
+Refuel at the tourist park before you go, making sure to ask for directions to Kennedy Range National Park, as varying road conditions along the gravel will dictate which route is best.
 If using a GPS, set it to Temple Gorge, which is located within Kennedy Range National Park.
 (Otherwise you may find yourself being routed to the other end of the mountain range.)

 If it’s Spring, prepare your camera: the road to Kennedy Range National Park heads west towards the Australian coastline, and as you traverse the continent W’s famous wildflowers begin appearing in thick clumps, sometimes even scattered in carpets of yellow, white, purple and red.
 Don’t be surprised if you find yourself pulling over more than once to take photos, but resist the urge to spend too long: there are plenty more wildflowers to see in coming days, and the exquisite Kennedy Range is one of Australia’s most underrated sights.
 With a magnificent cliff face that extends for several kilometres, which looks rather like the result of a giant serrated knife, it would be easy to spend several days exploring the park.